Return to on-site working

 I cannot conduct my work remotely but what if I’m concerned about returning to on-site working?

 The re-opening of University buildings will be complex and there will be a range of considerations to take into account in determining how the space can be made safe for the resumption of activity.
-A full risk assessment will be undertaken by any departments seeking to reopen, and your line manager will discuss any concerns that you have with you, including your personal circumstances and any concerns about transport, etc. If you prefer not to discuss your personal circumstances with your ,manager you may speak to your local HR contact.
+A full risk assessment will be undertaken by any departments seeking to reopen, and your line manager or equivalent will offer to discuss any concerns that you have with you, including your personal circumstances and any concerns about transport, etc. If you prefer not to discuss your personal circumstances with your ,manager you may speak to your local HR contact.

 I can undertake my work remotely, but what if I want to return to on-site working?